 - Strabismus or “Crossed eye” is the condition where an eye cannot move in the same direction while looking at the object.

 - Strabismus leads to amblyopia which is a medical condition also termed as “Lazy eye” and characterized by diminished vision.

 - Myopia and hypermetropia are sometimes interchangeable with the terms nearsightedness and farsightedness, respectively.

 - The nature of myopia and hypermetropia is the most important feature to distinguish between the two, in which a former affects the distant vision, but near objects are often clear to the eye, and a latter affects the near vision look, but the far objects are visible.

 - The characteristic difference between the two is the image formation, wherein the image forms in front of the retina in the myopic eye, and behind the retina in the hypermetropic eye.

-- Both myopia and hypermetropia is a refractive error, whose correction requires a different lens to correct these two conditions.
-Concave lens and convex lens are recommended for the treatment of myopia and hypermetropia.
+- Both myopia and hypermetropia is refractive error, whose correction requires a different lens to correct these two conditions.
+The concave lens and convex lens is recommended for the treatment of myopia and hypermetropia.

-Therefore, we can conclude that both myopia and hypermetropia are the refractive errors, i.e. the clinical condition that occurs due to the change in the size of an eyeball and the light or the image not focus on the retina unlike a normal eye (where image focuses on the retina).
-These two conditions can be caused due to heredity, muscle dysfunctioning of an eye, trauma etc.
+Therefore, we can conclude that both myopia and hypermetropia are refractive errors, i.e. the clinical condition that occurs due to the change in the size of an eyeball and the light or the image not focusing on the retina like a normal eye.
+These two conditions result due to heredity, muscle dysfunctioning of an eye, trauma etc.